sketchlibx/Sketch-Dialog/README.md

 }
 ```

-ðŸš€ Usage
+🚀 Usage
-> ðŸ’¡ Note: Both MaterialDialog and SketchDialog share the exact same Builder API!
+> 💡 Note: Both MaterialDialog and SketchDialog share the exact same Builder API!
 Simply swap the class name based on the design you want.
 >
 1. Global Configuration (Optional but Recommended)
 Set your default theme, animation, colors, and glassy mode once in your Application class or main onCreate().
 This applies to all dialogs unless overridden.